- Sports and Recreation»

 If you could only have one perfect weather day on your Disney vacation you want it on your Animal Kingdom day.
 When you look at a park map you will understand why.
 This park is a lot of walking.
 It is a good five minute, or so, walk from Africa to Asia, and then nearly seven minutes to Dinoland USA.
 I know five or seven minutes doesn't sound like a lot of time, but just think about how much ground you are covering in that time.
 All that walking can be absolutely miserable in the rain.
 Also, the park gets hot.
 What does that mean?
 Take a warm summer day, typically 90 degrees with 90% humidity in Florida.
 It typically feels a few degrees warmer when you are at Animal Kingdom.
 Perhaps this is because of all the walking or maybe even all the open areas, either way it feels warmer at that park.

-Animal Kingdom is also unique in that it closes earlier than all the other parks.
+Animal Kingdom is also unique in that there are parts of the park that close early.
 This is because the majority of the attractions are animal based and the animals need to stay on a regular sleep schedule.
-The park also is the only one that does not do some form of a night show, this is also so the wellbeing of the animals.
+Disney did a lot of research to make sure that the park operations would not negative effect the animals at the park.
+Which is really cool!

 There are a few tips and tricks that you should keep in mind before you spend your day at Animal Kingdom.